reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 save the tokens to a database we might need some customization.

 Let's take a closer look at how we can customize `CsrfTokenRepository`.
-In our demo application, consider we need to customize token generation and add/update tokens based on the logged in user.
+In our demo application, consider we need to customize token generation and add/update tokens based on the logged-in user.
 As we have seen in the previous section, we would need to implement three methods:
 - **generateToken(HttpServletRequest request)**
 ````java